 A star in the making?

-History tells us Albert Einstein, Isaac Newton, and Amadeus Mozart may have been on the autism spectrum.
-Among others, Alexander Graham Bell and Agatha Christie had dyslexia.
+Historians have theorized that brilliant geniuses Albert Einstein, Isaac Newton, and Amadeus Mozart all may have been on the autism spectrum.
+There is also great evidence that Alexander Graham Bell, inventor of the telephone, and famous novelist Agatha Christie both had dyslexia.

 Dig deep, get involved

-We at Learning Success believe that building up self confidence and self-esteem are critical to a child’s wellbeing.
-So tap that talent pool, and if you need help, just contact us.
-You may also subscribe to us for the latest updates.
+We at Learning Success also believe that building up self confidence and self-esteem are critical to a child’s well-being.
+So tap that talent pool by finding out what skills need strengthening -- take our free assessment here!